julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 This is an exploratory data analysis of the 61st annual Big Rock blue marlin fishing tournament that ran from June 10th - June 15th, 2019.

 The Big Rock is one of the largest competitive sport fishing tournaments in the world.
 It is held annually in the beginning of June and is based out of a small coastal town named Morehead City, North Carolina, which is about an hour from where I grew up.
 The ultimate goal of this tournament is to catch and weigh the heaviest Atlantic blue marlin, resulting in a large monetary prize of nearly 1 million dollars.
+The winner of this years' tournament caught and weighed a 914 pounder!

 I chose to analyze this tournament because I'm intrigued by it, I love to fish, and was curious to see if any interesting patterns and/or relationships existed.